jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_waitsdetail.md

 ## Max Wait Time (ms)

 The maximum wait time for this wait, in milliseconds.
-This statistic is not available for SQL Server 2000.

 {% include links.html %}